 The Sand Creek Conservation Area is a 755 acre natural area with 7.5 miles of 10 foot wide trails for horseback riders and hikers alike.
 Located just south of Decatur, the beautiful scenery along Sand Creek includes trees, flowers and wildlife.
 A $2.00 daily fee applies for out of county residents who want to ride horses on the trails.
 The old Paris-Springfield Road, established in 1824, ran through part of what is now the Sand Creek Conservation Area.
 18 limestone parking pads measuring 10 feet by 40 feet are located at the park entrance.
 Each pad includes a picnic table, grill and hitching rack.

 Griswold Conservation Area offers an exciting opportunity for people who enjoy sledding.
 The glacial kame left there 175,000 years ago is a large mound of soil and rocks deposited by the glacier.
 This forms a perfect place for sledding when the weather produces a good base of snow.
 A small warming hut is located on top of the mound.
 Beautiful views of the surrounding countryside can also be enjoyed by visitors who brave the climb to the top of the mound.

-The Team Trust Course offers organized groups a unique environment in which to enhance their skills at tackling problems in school, the work place and life in general.
-Professional facilitators lead groups of all ages through the various physical challenges of the course in order to develop group cooperation and problem solving skills.
+The Team Trust Course offers organized groups a unique environment to enhance their skills for tackling challenges in school, the work place, and life in general.
+Facilitators lead groups of all ages through the various physical challenges of the course in order to develop group cooperation and problem solving skills.
 Fees and schedules vary.
-For more information or to schedule your group on the course please call Project Development Network at 362-0500.
+For more information or to schedule your group, call 217-423-7708.